Niger–Benin Oil Pipeline: Overview

 As of December 2023, CNPC is the only company producing oil in Niger, although there are two other oil companies operating in other blocks in Niger: Sonatrach and Savannah Energy.
-CNPC began explorations in Niger in 2003 with the Tenere and Bilma blocks.
+CNPC began exploration in Niger in 2003 with the Tenere and Bilma blocks.
 Extensive exploration of the Agadem block took place between 2008 and 2017.

 An export pipeline from the Nigerien oilfields to the Atlantic coast is in the works since 2012.
 CNPC initially planned to link up the Agadem oilfield to the similarly Chinese-operated oil assets in Chad.
 The shelved Niger Chad Oil Pipeline would have run 600 kilometers from the Agadem basin to the Doba Basin in Chad.
 There, it would connect to the existing Chad-Cameroon Oil Pipeline, providing sea access at the Cameroonian port of Kribi.
 Security concerns about Boko Haram in the Chad Basin as well as about a weakening state in Cameroon have contributed to the decision against the Niger-Chad pipeline.
 An additional reason from a Chinese perspective may have been that CNPC exports from Niger would have been dependent on the owners and operators of the Chad-Cameroon pipeline (Exxon Mobil, Chevron and Petronas) for access to the sea.

 In January 2019, Niger and Benin signed an agreement to build a pipeline linking the two countries with the goal of enabling the export of Nigerien oil.
 CNPC signed a contract for the construction and operation of a pipeline with the government of Benin in August 2019.
 CNPC was contracted to construct the pipeline along with the West African Gas Pipeline Company (WAPCo).